dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2160: Forced attendance can hinder personal development.
+### T2160: Forced attendance can limit students' ability to explore interests and develop unique skills.

 |Support|
 |---|